 To find out more about our team, goals, and mission, watch the video below, or scroll down to select a topic.

 Five local citizens, appointed by the Mayor, serve without pay as Commissioners to create policy and guidance to the professional staff that is led by the Executive Director.
 The Executive Director reports directly to the board.
 Each Commissioner serves a five-year term, one term expiring each year.

-Regular Board meetings begin at 12:30 pm on the second Thursday of each month at the principal office of the Authority .
-The Chair may cancel or postpone a regular meeting in any month during which there is no business to transact on behalf of the Authority.
+Regular Board meetings begin at 12:30 pm on the second Thursday of each month at the Administration Office of the Authority .
+The Chair may cancel or postpone a regular meeting in any month during which there is no business to transact.

 The present Commissioners are:

 Carolyn W. Brooks, Chairman